 You can find all these types of inserts as well as 3d printed ones on Etsy.

 Component Upgrades – Some of the best gifts you can give to a gamer are things that improve the games they already own.
 There are a growing number of game upgrades available out there, both produced by game publishers directly and by game fans.
 Custom meeples, 3d printed components, replacement pieces, metal coins, poker chips, custom bennies, and more are out there if you go searching for them.

-Meeplesource is one of the best known well-established companies offering board game component upgrades.
-Broken Token is another company that offers a number of upgrades alongside their already mentioned box inserts.
+Meeplesource is one of the best-known well-established companies offering board game component upgrades.
 Stonemaier Games also offers a number of upgrades kits designed specifically for their games, like Scythe, as well as generic kits for use in any game.

 BoardGameGeek has really started to dive into this with their line of GeekUp game upgrades.
 These are plastic component sets that are meant to replace the cardboard components from specific games.
 I first discovered their Orleans GeekUp set and I know their Quacks of Quedlinburg set is also very popular.

 There are many mats out there, both official and not, for almost any game that could use one.
 Check with the game publisher and also look for fan-created mats.
 Another option is to look at the downloadable files for mats on Board Game Geek and then use a site like ArtsCow or Printer’s Studio to print your own.